KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_1starting_our_single_page_app.md

   {% endhint %}

   Type: `atom .`

+  {% hint style='danger' %}
+Command not found

+If Atom doesn't open (but you know it's installed), your system likely doesn't recognize the `atom` command.

+You can configure your system to recognize the command (ask a mentor for help) or you can follow these steps to open it manually:
+  1. From your applications or start menu, open Atom
+  2. In Atom: File >> Open...
+(Mac) or Open Folder...
+(Windows)
+  3. Open the _trivia-api_ folder
+  4. Click the Open button
+  {% endhint %}

 2. In Atom, in the left side project pane, click on the arrow next to _src_ to expand the folder.